-- 1. Any Member may refer an application to the Planning Committee for a decision.
+- 1. Any Member may refer an application to the Planning Committee, on giving 28 days' notice from the date the application is published on the weekly list and having completed the relevant referral form.
 Such a Member may speak but not vote on the application, unless they are a Member of the Committee.
 Additionally, Ward Councillors also have the right to attend and speak but not to vote on an application for planning consent for a matter affecting their Ward.
 Speeches by Members who have referred an application to Committee and by Ward Members will be limited to five minutes' duration.
-Any Ward Councillor having spoken to the Committee will have the right to reply before the Committee votes." - 2.
-It is expected that only one Ward Member will speak in support of an application and one against. - Any Member or Officer who is party to an application being considered by the Planning Committee may not avail themselves of the rights granted by this protocol because of the Codes of Conduct applicable to them and should not be present in the meeting during the consideration of their application.
+Any Ward Councillor having spoken to the Committee will have the right to reply before the Committee votes. - 2.
+It is expected that only one Ward Member will speak in support of an application and one against. - 3.
+Any Member or Officer who is party to an application being considered by the Planning Committee may not avail themselves of the rights granted by this protocol because of the Codes of Conduct applicable to them and should not be present in the meeting during the consideration of their application.